Real World Solutions

-Usually this is asked because the person has assumed that the institutional school setting is essential for the socialization of children.
+Usually this is asked because the person has assumed an institutional school setting is essential for the socialization of children.
 But when was the last time you were in a room full of same-aged persons interacting on a mono-themed topic and expected to react in a pre-determined pattern?
 That's not reflective of real world life.
 (And you were supposed to be focused on your school work not chatting or texting with your friends in class!)

 Homeschoolers have built large networks to provide socialization outlets for their children, and individual families become involved in all sorts of clubs, sports and community work.
-(See our Event Calendar and Directory of Support Resources and Directory of Activities, Classes and Programs. )
+(See our Directories of Local Activities and Local Resources if in doubt.)

-Homeschooled children are socialized in the real world and interact with a broad range of ages within the family and community.
-They have the time to connect deeply with relationships and learn to interact with adults and children alike.
+Homeschooled children are socialized in the real world.
+They interact with a broad range of ages within the family and community.
+They have the time to develop deeper relationships and learn to interact with adults and children alike.

-When families are normally active and involved in their community, we at the CHOC Board believe this is a more realistic and beneficial pattern of socialization then the common experience of being "socialized" in an institutional setting with a large group of same-aged children often behaving questionably under the loose oversight of one adult who is more of an acquaintance than mentor.
+When families are normally active and involved in their community, we at the CHOC Board believe this is a more realistic and beneficial pattern of socialization than the common experience of being "socialized" in an institutional setting---you know, the one with a large group of same-aged children often behaving questionably under the loose oversight of one adult who is more of a bored babysitter than mentor.

-Many new homeschoolers worry about the aspect of "juggling" all the schooling lessons with general life when small children are in the household or there is a mix of ages.
+Many new homeschoolers worry about the aspect of "juggling" all the schooling lessons with general life when small children are in the household, or there is a broad mix of ages.
 Learn to think "outside the box."
 Schooling doesn't have to look identical for each child.

-However, talking with large homeschooling families will assure you that lessons do get done, and so the housework, eventually.
-The challenge is more often about spending the time to work out character development, especially between siblings.
-But that's the positive too!
+Talking with large homeschooling families will assure you that lessons do get done, and so the housework, eventually.
+The challenge is more often about spending time to work out character development, especially between siblings.
+But that can be the positive too.

 It is important to remember true education is full-life discipleship.
-Because your children are at home, these personality issues come to the surface in your presence where you can deal with them and then learn through them (as opposed to happening in the institutional classroom or playground far away from attentive and wise adult interaction).
-Your family grows stronger (and closer) as you work through each challenge, and each child matures in character as well as their academics.
+Because your children are at home, personality issues come to the surface in your presence where all can learn through them (as opposed to happening in an institutional setting far away from an attentive or wise adult).
+Under guidance, and admittedly effort, your family can grow closer as each child matures in character as well as their academics.

 There are some key elements to helping things run more smoothly, and you don't have to be an organizational guru to achieve them.

-- Morning hours are usually the best for focused learning, use afternoon hours for fun activities (or naps, including yours)
+Morning hours are often best for focused learning, use afternoon hours for fun activities.

-- Learn to control unneccesary distractions (use that answer machine and don't answer the door)
+Learn to control unneccesary distractions (get an answer machine, turn off the cell, and don't answer the door)

-- Have special toys and quiet activities that are only brought out when you need to focus with an another child
+Have special toys and quiet activities for little ones that are only brought out when you need to focus with an older child

-- Ask for help when you need it!
-Older children can play with a younger child while you work with a middle child.
-Older children can help teach younger.
+Ask for help when you need it.
+Older children can assist younger.
 Grandparents can help.
-Co-Ops can provide reinforcement.
+Homeschooling friends or Co-Ops can provide options.

-If you are asking this question, chances are you have a kinesthetic/hands-on learner who will not be happy if they are taxed by oodles of workbook pages, heavy reading assignments, or long hours at a desk through a very traditional educational program (something of the square peg in a round hole syndrome--and your little square peg will dwaddle, bounce, fiddle, whine, go off onto tangents--to your and his exasperation).
+If you are asking this question, chances are you have a tactile learner who will not be happy if taxed by oodles of workbook pages or long hours at a desk (something of the square peg in a round hole syndrome).

 Most younger children (often up to age 9 or 10 as a generalization) fit this category to some degree.
 Also, predominately more boys figure into this category and for a longer time--no political incorrectness meant--just a common observation by most mothers of young boys!

-Be aware we are not referring to blatant rebellion or laziness, which all children will at some time try to "pull" on a parent to avoid their lessons, but a true need to move and groove to burn off all that excess energy.
+Be aware we are not referring to blatant rebellion or laziness, both of which most children will at some point try to use to avoid their lessons.
+We are talking about a true need to move and groove to burn off all that excess energy.

-Most children do outgrow this stage eventually, and all should, to a certain degree, learn how to learn in a more academic style as they grow older, but we've discovered instead of fighting this bent it is better to channel that energy into a way that helps him grow and learn.
+Most children do outgrow this stage eventually.
+All should, to a certain degree, learn how to learn in a more academic style as they grow older.

-A wise parent understands a child's need for movement and will help the child release that pent up energy constructively so his mind can focus.
+But, a wise parent understands a child's need for movement and will help the child release that energy constructively, so the mind can focus.

-Thus, when schooling, be sensitive to your child's maturity and activity level when planning your day and choosing your curriculum.
+Thus, when schooling, be sensitive to your child's activity level when planning your day or choosing your curriculum.
 Over-fidgetiness often means an ambitious parent is rushing a young child too quickly or has planned their day poorly.
-Learn to slow down and let the child grow at his pace!
-Be sensitive to his energy levels and natural learning patterns.
+Learn to slow down and let the child grow at his or her pace.
+Be sensitive to their energy levels and natural learning patterns.

-Balance academic (workbook or reading) time carefully with read aloud and fun craft or hands-on activities.
+That means balancing workbook or reading time carefully with fun crafts or hands-on activities.
 Some children will require a lot more hands-on time than others.
-When teaching, keep your lessons shorter with physical play breaks in between, your point simple and clear for each lesson, and learn to be creative with the presentation of concepts using as much hands-on/real world activities as possible.
+When teaching, keep your lessons short with physical play breaks in between.
+Keep your point simple and clear, and learn to be creative with the presentation of concepts using as much hands-on activities as possible.

-However, never feel you have to be a one-man circus, though, to appease or bribe him to learn, nor should you feel that you must let your child "run wild" throughout the day before he will settle down and obey you for a couple of lessons.
-Pray for God to reveal reasonable goals for your child at each learning stage, keep a sense of humor, set some clear limits for his behavior, then let the games begin.
+Don't feel you have to be a one-man circus, though, to appease or bribe him or her to learn.
+You should also not feel that your child must "run wild" before he or she will settle down for a couple of lessons.
+Pray for God to reveal reasonable goals for your child, keep a sense of humor, set some clear limits for their behavior, then let the games begin.

 Games for Active Learners

 In our Curriculum page we've listed curriculum publishers that carry thematic and hands-on materials--two of our favorites is Timberdoodle and Love to Learn.
 Also check out the wonderful educational coloring books by Rod and Staff.
-We got a lot of learning time done with our children's hands busy coloring on the topic we were discussing.
+We got a lot of learning time done while young children's hands were busy coloring on the topic we were discussing.
 (And little ears picked up a lot...just ask the older siblings who forgot the answer but the little one piped up for dad).

-Continue to analyze and shape your homeschool as your children grow, recognizing each season will present its own challenges...and rewards...as you remain committed to what the Lord has directed you to do.
+Continue to shape your homeschool as your children grow recognizing each season will present its own challenges...and rewards.
 As veteran homeschoolers will attest, the joys we reap are abundant and beyond measure.

 What about Assigning Grades?

 So why our aversion to grades?
 Well for better or worse, grades do tend to "brand" a child with more than a letter.
-While not as severe as the infamous Hawthorn's "Scarlet A," every public school classmate knows kids in the class rate each other's intelligence by the grades they received.
-Those that are "brainy" get the "A's" while those that are slow or "dumb" get, well, definitely not "A's."
+While not as severe as Hawthorn's "Scarlet A," every school classmate knows those that are "brainy" get the "A's" while those that are, well, slow, get definitely not "A's."

-This is unfortunate as I repeatedly see in my tutoring services that those students who are not receiving the top grades, especially in grade school, are often the ones that have wonderfully creative minds that just don't fit confinement into a 10 by 20 classroom for 6 hours of so much blah blah blah by the talking head at the front.
-(No disrepect intended to those hard working teachers talking at the front of the classroom.)
+I repeatedly see in my tutoring services that the students who are not receiving the top grades, especially in grade school, are often the ones that have wonderfully creative minds.
+Minds that just don't fit confinement into a classroom for 6 hours of so much blah blah blah by the talking head at the front.
+(No disrespect intended to those hard working classroom teachers...I've been there, done that.)

-On the other hand, I've also witnessed that those who score high grades (and even high standardized test scores) as their end goal not only often have an over-inflated opinion of their abilities but also end up with a terrible education.
-Students will rush to look good but do not take time to understand the bigger concept, and honestly aren't concerned with getting a real education.
-I hear parents lament that they spent a lot of time, and were under a lot of pressure, to get high grades but basically just studied for the test and learned very little in the process.
+On the other hand, I've also witnessed that those who score high grades often have an over-inflated opinion of their abilities yet end up with a terrible education.
+Students who rush to look good often do not take time to understand the bigger concepts.
+I hear older students (and adults) lament that they spent a lot of time to get high grades but basically just studied for the test and learned very little in the process.

-Unfortunately, our upper school system (ie. colleges) traditionally uses the high school transcript with its list of grades to filter students for admission.
-Notice this doesn't indicate how well a student will actually do in college, nor what the student actually remembers, but rather it is a quick assessment tool for busy admission counselors which may or may not indicate actual performance.
-Many colleges are going away from the transcript because the value of grades can varying so much from school to school.
-One school's "A" may be another school's "C." But for the time being, I think we are largely stuck with grades and the transcripts for college admission unless you can talk a counselor into taking more time to scrutinize a portfolio and personal interview
+Unfortunately, our upper school system uses the high school transcript to filter students for admission.
+Notice this doesn't indicate what the student actually learned, but rather it is a quick assessment tool for busy admission counselors.
+Many colleges are moving away from the transcript because the value of grades can varying so much from school to school.
+But for the time being, I think we are largely stuck with grades and transcripts unless you can talk a counselor into taking more time to scrutinize a portfolio through personal interview

-We've also used a reward system tied to a "school store" stocked with fun things to "purchase" as a motivational system for those students who begin to work the percentage system knowing they will always have another opportunity to complete the work to 100% correction tomorrow.
-It is important to do our best effort first, and this can reinforce that concept.
+My family also used a reward system tied to a "school store" stocked with fun things to "purchase" as a motivational system for those students who begin to work the percentage system (knowing they will always have another opportunity to correct the work to 100% tomorrow).
+It is important to do our best effort first, and "fruits of our labor" can reinforce that concept.

 All Rights Reserved

-(Permission is given to copy or link to this article as long as credit is given to the CHOC Board and our website address is shown.)
+(Permission is given to print for personal use or link to this article as long as credit is given to Tammy R. Arp at the CHOC Board and our website address is shown.)